BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/README.md

 appears in Thousand Cuts.
 He will be fairly likely to appear during a full playthrough of the level.

-### My Kingdom for a Wand Unlocker

-Removes the kill restrictions for your targets during the Dragon Keep DLC mission "My Kingdom for a Wand."
-No more repeadedly trying to get that crit kill on the Orc and having Cloud Kill finish him off instead!

 ### No Crushers in Lair of Infinite Agony

 There is a little puzzle in Lair of Infinite Agony where the player